erfianugrah/image-resizer-2/docs/development/refactoring-implementation-plan.md

 - ✅ Implemented `isDebugEnabled`, `addDebugHeaders`, and `createDebugHtmlReport` directly in the service
 - ✅ Added helper methods like `generateCacheTags` to the service implementation

-### 2. Complete CacheService Refactoring
+### 2. ✅ Complete CacheService Refactoring (COMPLETED)

 #### Analysis
 - `CacheService` interface is properly defined
-- `DefaultCacheService` is implemented but still calls utility functions
+- `DefaultCacheService` has been fully implemented without calling utility functions
 - Service is properly created in `ServiceContainer`
 - Service is being used in commands

-#### Implementation Tasks
+#### Implementation Completed
-- Complete the implementation of all methods in `DefaultCacheService`
+- ✅ Implemented all methods in `DefaultCacheService` directly without using utility functions
-- Remove utility functions from `cache.ts`
-- Update any remaining imports to use the service
+- ✅ Implemented `shouldBypassCache`, `generateCacheTags`, and `applyCloudflareCache` directly in the service
+- ✅ Added comprehensive error handling for all methods
+- ✅ Removed dependencies on utilities from `cache.ts`

 ### 3. Clean up transform.ts